-Innovation is about doing things differently or doing new things to make a positive change.
+Innovation is about doing things differently - or doing new things to make a positive change.
 This includes testing or transferring ideas from one setting to another to improve health and social care delivery.
-It could be a novel drug, device, app, model of care, set of behaviours or way of working that is directed at improving outcomes, efficiency or experience.
+It could be a novel drug, device, app, model of care, set of behaviours or way of working that is directed towards improving health outcomes, efficiency or experience.
 These innovations can range from incremental to radical.

 Your project proposal must demonstrate the potential impact on service that will improve the safety and quality of patient care and evidence the need for funding to explore the feasibility of these proposed changes.

-- relate to one or more of Imperial Health Charity’s strategic objectives
+- relate to one or more of Imperial Health Charity’s strategic objectives:

 - develop and test innovative approaches to improve health and social care (this includes hospital processes, staff wellbeing, patient safety or patient care)

 - address a problem that is concise, defined and measurable

 - describe fully the evidence underpinning the problem

 - identify and describe the most appropriate methodology for delivery and include a robust evaluation plan (for an example of methodology, see the Trust’s QI resources)

 - accelerate progress (rather than supplement funding for established work)

 - be delivered within a realistic budget and timescale, including set-up and evaluation phases